isovalent/ebpf-docs/docs/linux/helper-function/bpf_ringbuf_submit.md

 ## Usage

-Submit makes the data reserved in the ringbuf available for reading.
+Submit makes the data reserved in the ring buffer available for reading.
 The `data` argument must be a pointer to the reserved data in the ring buffer.
 The `flags` argument declares how the notification of new data availability should be handled.

 ### Program types